Logo Assembly Logo Hemicycle

 Vigdís Prize for Women's Empowerment

-A joint initiative of the Icelandic Government and the Parliamentary Assembly of the Council of Europe (PACE), the Prize is named after former Icelandic President Vigdís Finnbogadóttir, the first woman in the world to be elected as a head of state.
+This is the third edition of the Prize, which is named after Iceland’s former President Vigdís Finnbogadóttir, the first woman in the world to be elected as a head of state.

-• My Voice, My Choice (Slovenia), which is a grassroots European movement that gathered over 1.2 million signatures for a citizen’s initiative on access to safe abortion, resulting in a landmark European Parliament resolution and a European Commission commitment to use EU funds for abortion services.
+In 2025 My Voice, My Choice gathered over 1.1 million signatures for a citizen’s initiative on access to safe abortion, resulting in a landmark European Parliament resolution and a European Commission commitment to use EU funds for abortion services.

 How to apply?